iulian-cenusa/FreeCodeCampTestingChai/README.md

 This is a solution for FreeCodeCamp's [Quality Assurance](https://www.freecodecamp.org/learn/quality-assurance/) certification.
 [Repl.it](https://replit.com) will be used to build and run this project.

+To view it in action use [Repl.it link](https://freecodecamptestingchai.iuliancenusa.repl.co/).

 ## Author

 - [GitHub Profile](https://github.com/iulian-cenusa)